hariniv22/Covid_19_Data_Analysis/README.md

 ### How data was split into training and testing sets

-We ended up splitting up our x and our y, and taking 75 percent of the data set to train our and then took the rest rest of the 25 percent of our data to test it.
+We ended up splitting up our x and our y and taking 75 percent of the data set to train our and then took the rest rest of the 25 percent of our data to test it.
 We had our y variable which is the number of people vaccinated by the end of the year 2021.
 Our x variable are number of new cases and new deaths.
-It is important to mention that the model looks a bit biased and scewed based on the smaller dataset we are working with and the number of 0 entries and there was no way to find the data.
+It is also important to mention that the model looks a bit biased and scewed based on the smaller dataset we are working with and the number of 0 entries and there was no way to find the data.
 It probably should have said unknown.

 ### Explanation of model choice, including limitation and benefits